Rajatkul1998/LLM-Pdf-Reader/README.md

 Run the System:

 ## Dependencies:
-GooglePalm LLM
+* GooglePalm LLM
-Langchain Library
+* Langchain Library
-FAISS Library
+* FAISS Library
-Other dependencies specified in requirements.txt Contribution Guidelines:
+* Other dependencies specified in requirements.txt

+## Contribution Guidelines:
 We welcome contributions and bug reports.
-Please follow the established guidelines in the CONTRIBUTING.md file.